gitdeath/recyclarr-config/readme.md

 2.  **Radarr (`radarr_1080p`):** Manages a library of 1080p movies, with a focus on specific audio codecs.
 3.  **Radarr (`radarr_4k`):** Manages a high-quality 4K HDR movie library.

+## Is This Configuration For You?

+This Recyclarr setup is designed for users who want a highly automated, "set-it-and-forget-it" media server.
+It's a good fit if you identify with the following:

+*   **You value automation over manual searching:** The primary goal is to find and grab the best possible release automatically, even for obscure or older content, minimizing the need for manual intervention.
+*   **You have flexible playback options:** Your setup includes clients that can direct play a wide variety of formats, or you use a media server (like Plex or Jellyfin) capable of transcoding when needed.
+*   **You prefer quality and compatibility:** The profiles are tuned to prefer widely supported formats to reduce transcoding.
+It also actively avoids known bad release groups to prevent downloading junk files, which ultimately saves you from manual cleanup.
+*   **You manage both TV and Anime:** This configuration uses a single Sonarr instance with separate, optimized profiles for both regular TV shows and Anime.
+*   **You want control over movie resolution:** The setup includes separate Radarr instances for 1080p and 4K movies.
+You can easily use one, the other, or both by simply commenting out the instance you don't need in your `recyclarr.yml` file.

+### Prerequisites & Setup

+This configuration file is meant to be used with [**Recyclarr**](https://github.com/recyclarr/recyclarr).
+Please follow the official installation and setup guides.

+It is also assumed that you are using a `secrets.yml` file to store your API keys and instance URLs, as this is a security best practice.
+You can find the official documentation on how to set this up [here](https://recyclarr.dev/wiki/yaml/secrets-reference/).

 ## Quick Start

 You can download this configuration file directly to your current directory in a Linux environment using `curl`.